Back Acne Treatment: Everything You Should Know

 Effective home care complements professional treatment:

 Daily cleansing with salicylic acid or benzoyl peroxide body wash removes excess oil and dead skin cells.
-Use lukewarm water and gentle circular motions, avoiding harsh scrubbing that worsens inflammation.
+Use lukewarm water and gentle circular motions, avoiding vigorous scrubbing that can exacerbate inflammation.

 Exfoliation twice weekly with beta-hydroxy acid (BHA) products penetrates oil-filled pores.
-Alpha-hydroxy acids (AHAs) work better for surface texture but don’t reach deeper into pores.
+Alpha-hydroxy acids (AHAs) are more effective for surface texture but don’t penetrate deeper into pores.

 Clothing choices affect acne development.
 Wear loose-fitting, breathable fabrics during exercise and change immediately after sweating.
 Wash workout gear after each use with fragrance-free detergent.

 Shower timing matters for acne prevention.
 Rinse within 30 minutes after exercise or heavy sweating to prevent pore blockage.
-Use body wash after shampooing to remove hair product residue from back skin.
+Use body wash after shampooing to remove hair product residue from the back of the skin.

 Laundry modifications reduce irritation.
 Switch to fragrance-free, dye-free detergents and avoid fabric softeners that leave pore-clogging residues.
 Extra rinse cycles remove detergent buildup from clothing.